jeremytammik/GetElementImage/README.md

 - Take a picture of it from multiple angles (sides, top, ...)
 - Save to PNG file
 - Include ability to select other, non-family-instances, elements as well (pipes, ...)
-- Use the object dimension to select the distance from the element to use (currently, just taking its bounding box is enough)
+- Use the object dimension to select the distance from the element (currently, just taking its bounding box is enough)

 ## <a name="author"></a>Author